 I know purging often sounds like a lot of work but on the contrary.
 By breaking it down into simple tasks, doing 5-10 minute purge sessions every day (or even every week) is more than sufficient for clutter control.

 And really commit; put these tasks on your to do list and/or calendar.
 They are more likely to get done if they are broken down and if they are scheduled.

-The more you do it the faster you'll become at making decisions and ridding your life of material intrusions.
+The way to declutter fast is to get rid of things on a regular basis.
+The more you do it, the faster you'll become at making decisions and ridding your life of material intrusions.

 Remember clutter control is a family affair.
 It is important to get everyone involved in some of the purging sessions.
 Ask your kids to pick out toys that they want to give to other children who don’t have toys.
 This is a good way to introduce organization, charitable giving and letting go of material possessions that are no longer useful.

-of the above activities may take more than 10 minutes depending on the
+of the above speed cleaning activities may take more than 10 minutes depending on the

 size of your home or office.
 Thus, you can decide whether to do a task